Introducing solid foods:

 When to weigh your baby

-Your baby will usually only be weighed more often than these recommendations if there are concerns about their health or growth.
+Babies are only weighed more if there are worries about their health or growth.

 Your baby’s weight and height – NHS (www.nhs.uk)